akhodakivskiy/VimFx/documentation/commands.md

 entering Caret mode) is the fastest.

-If you want to copy _almost_ all text of an element, or a bit more than it, use the `zv` command (which selects an entire element).
+If you want to copy _almost_ all text of an element, or a bit more than it, use the `av` command (which selects an entire element).
 Then adjust the selection using the various Caret mode commands.
 Remember that `o` lets you adjust both ends of the selection.